rigdev/rig/README.md

 ## 🌟 What is Rig?

 Rig.dev is a complete service-lifecycle platform for Kubernetes.
-The Platform empower developers with a developer-friendly deployment engine that simplifies the process of rolling out, managing, debugging, and scaling applications.
+The Platform empowers developers with a developer-friendly deployment engine that simplifies the process of rolling out, managing, debugging, and scaling applications.

-The Rig platform is self-hosted can be installed in any Kubernetes cluster and will immediately simplify maintaining services in the cluster.
+The Rig platform is self-hosted, can be installed in any Kubernetes cluster and will immediately simplify maintaining services in the cluster.

 ## 📦 Features